aluckhur/xcption/README.md

 optional arguments:
-  -h, --help            show this help message and exit -c CSVFILE, --csvfile CSVFILE
-                        input CSV file with the following columns: Job Name,SRC Path,DST Path,Schedule,CPU,Memory -d, --debug           log debug messages to console
+  -h, --help            show this help message and exit -d, --debug           log debug messages to console

 ```

-All sub commands requires a CSV input file (-c/--csvfile) with the following columns:
+To start using xcption a CSV file with the jobs should be created with the following columns:

 **JOB NAME** - A name for the JOB, later on actions and output can be filtered by this name

 **SOURCE PATH** - Source NFSv3 path.
 The source should be mountable as root from all instances in the cluster

 **DEST PATH** - Destination NFSv3 path.
 The source should be mountable as root from all instances in the cluster

 **SYNC SCHED** (optional) - sync schedule in [cron](http://www.nncron.ru/help/EN/working/cron-format.htm) format (DEFAULT is daily @ midnight:`0 0 * * * *`)